PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 ```

 This prints every number starting from 10 down to 1.
 So we can conclude
-that every function written using `yield` statement is a generator, which
+that every function written using the `yield` statement is a generator, which
-can than be used to feed all kinds of loops and iterations.
+can then be used to feed all kinds of loops and iterations.
 If we look under
-the cover, this iteration calls `next()` to get the next value from the
+the hood, this iteration calls `next()` to get the next value from the
-generator, until it reaches `StopIteration` exception.
+generator, until it reaches the `StopIteration` exception.
 We can illustrate that
 with the following piece of code:

 ```python